 In addition to you and your child's commitment, we are a service based business that cares about our (and your) coaches and staff.
 This job is in a sense a commitment to our coaches and from them to you as well, and we want nothing but the best!
 Your dues are paying for your coaches and at a 1:10 ratio that is our biggest expense of Surf Team.

-In terms of value, if you are not getting independent pe credit and think dedication might fizzle out when it gets cold and dark, or during times when school gets rough, you can come to more than 2 practices per week when the weather is great (in the early and late season) and still use most if not all of your sessions.
+In terms of value, if you are not getting independent PE credit and think dedication might fizzle out when it gets cold and dark, or if there are section when school gets rough, you can come to more than 2 practices per week when the weather is great (in the early and late season) and still use most if not all of your sessions.
 If you run out of sessions, you can purchase more later in the season.

 What can my child expect to learn?

 Children can expect to learn basic ocean safety skills (how to identify wave sizes and rip currents), ocean swim skills (how to move with the sea), board handling skills, and surfing skills.
 We help kids improve their skills from wherever they are starting their surfing journey.
 All students move through beginner, intermediate, and advanced skill cards.
 These cards are available for parent viewing upon request.

 What are the instructor to student ratios on the beach and in the water?